zama-ai/concrete/docs/tutorial/rounded_table_lookups.md

 # Rounded Table Lookups

-{% hint style="warning" %}
-Rounded table lookups are not yet compilable.
-API is stable and will not change, so it's documented, but you might not be able to run the code samples provided in this document.
-{% endhint %}

 Table lookups have a strict constraint on the number of bits they support.
 This can limiting, especially if you don't need exact precision.

-To overcome this, a rounded table lookup operation is introduced.
-It's a way to extract the most significant bits of a large integer and then apply the table lookup to those bits.
+To overcome this, rounded table lookups are introduced.
+They provide a way to round the least significant bits of a large integer and then apply the table lookup on the resulting value.

 Imagine you have an 8-bit value, but you want to have a 5-bit table lookup.
 You can call `fhe.round_bit_pattern(input, lsbs_to_remove=3)` and use the value you get in the table lookup.